 Table 2.3 shows the 12 drugs that were chosen for assessment.
 This includes the top 10 drugs from Table 2.2.
 The UPI process allows for up to three additional drugs to be reviewed based on public input.
-We received feedback asking ICER to review deflazacort (Emflaza®, PTC Therapeutics) and another drug that does not appear in this interim report.
+We received feedback asking ICER to review deflazacort (Emflaza®) and iloperidone (Fanapt®).

-As no year-over-year WAC changes were readily available to us for deflazacort (Emflaza®, PTC Therapeutics), we estimated the year-over-year average wholesale price (AWP) change instead.
+As no year-over-year WAC changes were readily available to us for deflazacort (Emflaza®), we estimated the year-over-year average wholesale price (AWP) change instead.
 Net price change was not available on SSR for this drug, and thus, we determined net price changes based on Veterans Affairs Federal Supply Schedule (VA FSS) pricing data.
+Pricing information for iloperidone (Fanapt®) was provided by the manufacturer.